TOILmodular/Elements/README.md

 In addition, there is a Gerber file for the panel, following the HP standard.
 My own modules do not follow that width standard, as I am only using sliding nuts in my racks.

 ## Additional Information about specific Components
 There are several SMD components, which I listed below.
 Besides the STM32F405 microcontroller, the other main SMD part is the WM8731 audio codec chip from Cirrus Logic.
 The production of that chip is now discontinued.
-The the only ones I found offered by certified dealers have the package type QFN (quad flat no lead).
+The only ones I found offered by certified dealers have the package type QFN (quad flat no lead).

 <img width="600" alt="WM8731 Close-Up" src="https://github.com/TOILmodular/Clouds/assets/97026614/1727ba69-bf46-4bc6-9adb-7a7ef0d35d4d">